 - Remove your currently installed graphic card driver.

 - Download the latest AMD drivers.

-- Open Device Manager and expand Display adapters section.
-Find your graphic adapter and right click it.
+- Open Device Manager and expand the Display adapters section.
+Find your graphics adapter and right-click it.
 Choose Update driver.

-- Now choose Browse my computer for driver software.
+- Choose to Browse my computer for driver software.

-- Find the folder where AMD drivers are extracted and click Next to install the drivers.
-Before clicking Next, make sure that Include subfolders option is checked.
+- Find the folder where AMD drivers are extracted and click Next to install the drivers but make sure that the Include subfolders option is checked.

-- Open C:\AMD\driver folder and find atikmdag.sy_ file.
-After you’ve found atikmdag.sy_, copy it to your Desktop.
+- Open the AMD driver folder and find atikmdag.sy_ file.
+Copy it to your Desktop.

 - In Command Prompt, change your current folder to Desktop.
 You can do that by typing the following line and pressing Enter on your keyboard:

-- Now type the following and press Enter to run it:
+- Type the following and press Enter to run it:

-- Now move the atikmdag.sys file from your Desktop to C:\Windows\System32\Drivers folder.
+- Now move the atikmdag.sys file from your Desktop to C:WindowsSystem32Drivers

-- Open Documents > BFBC2 folder, and find settings.ini file.
+- Open Documents, go to the BFBC2 folder, and find the settings.ini file.

 - Find the following line: